ESGF/esgf-user-support/user_guide.rst

         if you have problems with option -H since scripts run with option -H are nearly silent.
 They don't even send useful error messages.

-        **Caution**: Do not send your standard output to the user support mailing list esgf-user@lists.llnl.gov because option -d may cause the script to print your password!
-Everyone can subscribe to esgf-user@lists.llnl.gov and your post will be distributed to every subscriber.
+        **Caution**: Do not send your standard output to the user support mailing list esgf-user@llnl.gov because option -d may cause the script to print your password!
+Everyone can subscribe to esgf-user@llnl.gov and your post will be distributed to every subscriber.

     -H, the certificate-less option
         Since many users have problems with Java and certificates on their local machines, the option -H was developed to avoid use of Java and locally stored certificates.
 Instead, your OpenID and password are sent with help of a Wget command.
 Your password is encrypted with SSL (or TLS if you have additionally switched to TLS with option -T).
 Without option -H, a local credential is created and sent to ESGF servers for the user's authentication but Oracle Java 1.7+ is needed for this purpose.